Kickflip89/NLP_Project/README.md

 ## ./data
-contains some raw data from the last 5800 iterations of the convolutional and linear versions of the model
+contains some raw data from the last 5800 iterations of the convolutional and linear versions of the model (used by data_processing notebook)

 ## ./notebooks
 Jupyter notebooks containing some of the actual experiments run